Lay3rLabs/wavs-safe/components/dao-agent/README.md

 ## License

-This project is licensed under MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.